How to Add Zero-Cost AI Features to Any Website Using Local Models

 Fine-tune with Unsloth + LoRA

-Install Unsloth following the official instructions for your CUDA version.
-The setup takes 5-10 minutes.
+Install Unsloth using the official instructions for your CUDA version.
+Setup takes 5 to 10 minutes.
 After that, the training script is under 80 lines.

 pip install "unsloth[colab-new] @ git+https://github.com/unslothai/unsloth.git"